moccch/moccch.github.io/_pages/about.md

   - /about.html
 ---

-I'm Chenghao Mo, an undergraduate in Computer Engineering at the University of Illinois at Urbana-Champaign and Zhejiang University.
-Engaged in cutting-edge research with Professor [Daniel Kang](https://ddkang.github.io/) in the AIDB project, I focus on Systems and Compilers for Machine Learning, particularly in optimizing machine learning queries.
-Passionate about Computer Systems and Machine Learning Applications, I aim to pursue a Master's degree in Computer Science in Fall 2024.
+I'm Chenghao Mo, an undergraduate in Computer Engineering at the University of Illinois at Urbana-Champaign and Zhejiang University, with a strong focus on Machine Learning (ML) applications in Computer Systems.
+I'm currently collaborating with Professor [Daniel Kang](https://ddkang.github.io/) on the AIDB project, dedicated to enhancing Systems and Compilers for ML models, particularly through optimizing machine learning queries.
+My goal is to further develop my expertise in this area by pursuing a Master's degree in Computer Science starting Fall 2024.